 Date of death: October 14, 2019

-Chappelle grew up on a small farmstead on the edge of Pheonix, Arizona.
+Chappelle grew up on a small farmstead in Pheonix, Arizona.
 He would later join the U.S. Army during the Second World War, where he received some training in engineering.
 He was re-assigned to the all-black 91st Infantry Division and deployed to Italy.

-Chappelle is most famed for his work on the detection of life on Mars and improvements to environmental management.
-He wrote more than 35 peer-reviewed papers scientific or technical publications, nearly 50 conference papers, and co-authored or edited numerous publications in his field.
+Chappelle is most famed for his work on life detection on Mars and environmental management improvements.
+He wrote over 35 peer-reviewed scientific or technical publications and nearly 50 conference papers and co-authored or edited numerous publications in his field.
 He also held 14 patents, mostly relating to fluorescence tests, and in 2007 he was inducted into the National Inventor’s Hall of Fame for his work on fluorescence in organisms.

-Chappelle was also honored in the "Top 100 Black American scientists and engineers of the 20th Century" and received the Exceptional Scientific Achievement Medal from NASA.
+Chappelle was honored in the "Top 100 Black American Scientists and Engineers of the 20th Century" and received NASA's Exceptional Scientific Achievement Medal.

 29. Patricia S. Cowings helped astronauts deal with zero gravity

 Scientific discipline: Aerospace psychophysiologist

 Cowings earned her psychology doctorate from the University of California, Davis, in 1973.
 She joined NASA in 1971 as a graduate student.

 She was the first American woman to be trained as a scientist-astronaut by NASA and was an alternate for a space flight in 1979.
 Although she never made it to space, she has spent her career at NASA helping astronauts better adapt to space by studying the effects of gravity on human physiology and performance.

 Cowings has spent her career as the principal investigator on various studies.
 Perhaps most notably, the Autogenetic-Feedback Training Exercise (AFTE) – is a treatment for space motion sickness.